dpatekar/passport-demo/README.md

 # Open questions
 - Can we reduce the bundle size?
-- Cookies console warnings?
+- Cookies warnings flooding the browser console?
 - How to check if a user is already logged in without calling 'eth_requestAccounts'?
-- Can we avoid login redirects?
+- Can we avoid login redirects because the whole game will need to reload?
-- How to handle logout?

 # Samples
 passportInstance.loginCallback();